marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo/docs/ModernAppDemo_1.md

 ***NOTE:** The call to **ChangeContentView** is also a base class method from the **[XamFormsSupport](https://github.com/marcusts/Com.MarcusTS.UI.XamForms)
     )** library.*

-The **APP_STATES** are string constants that you can easaily modify for your own purposes.
+The **APP_STATES** are string constants that you can easily modify for your own purposes.

-We do pass a few functions here to ensure that the user is logged in, etc. You can re-arrange these to suit your own requirments.
+We do pass a few functions here to ensure that the user is logged in, etc. You can re-arrange these to suit your own requirements.

 ### DI CONTAINER
-The DI *("Dependency Injection")* container constructs classes using standardized rules and based on strct interface contracts.
+The DI *("Dependency Injection")* container constructs classes using standardized rules and based on strict interface contracts.
 This container is often used to inject parameters into classes being constructed.
 It is a standard feature of so-called MVVM frameworks.
 This DI Container is mine -- [check it out](https://github.com/marcusts/Com.MarcusTS.SmartDI).